edwinprakashgmailcom/legendary-succotash/README.md

 # ASP.NET Core Reference Api Application

+Build using Visual Studio 2022, .NET 6 and Docker+Docker Compose

 ## Running the application

 After cloning or downloading you should be able to run it immediately.